gufeczek/gufeczek/README.md

 # Hi there 👋

 Hello, I'm Michał - a passionate Junior Android Developer with a Computer Science degree from Lublin University of Technology.
-I currently build Android apps at Posnet Polska S.A., where I transform complex challenges into simple, effective solutions
+I currently build Android apps at Posnet Polska S.A., where I transform complex challenges into simple, effective solutions.

 ## Tool Kit